deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

       or:
       d.scaleMinAndMax(0,1);

-The data transforms that you'll perform are relative to the problem you're solving, and will vary according to your data.
+The data transforms that you'll perform are relative to the problem you're solving, and will vary according to the data.
 Let's consider a configuration now:

        List<NeuralNetConfiguration> conf = new NeuralNetConfiguration.Builder()
 	    .iterations(1)